KiwiBandicoot/checkmate/README.md

-Typescript and Rust App To read the weather in Auckland!
+Typescript To read the weather in Auckland!

 Proposed plan:
 ```yaml